rossetti/KSLBook/docs/02-Chapter2.md

 In what follows, we briefly describe some additional functionality of the KSL for generating random variates and for applying randomness to arrays and lists.

-The preferred method for generating random values from random variables is to create instance of the appropriate random variable class; however, the KSL also provide a set of functions for generating random values within the `KSLRandom` object.
+The preferred method for generating random values from random variables is to create an instance of the appropriate random variable class; however, the KSL also provides a set of functions for generating random values within the `KSLRandom` object.
 For all the previously listed random variables, there is a corresponding function that will generate a random value.
 For example, the function `rNormal()` of the `KSLRandom` object will generate a normally distributed